The Case for Investment in the A38

 Of the £15bn that was invested in the Strategic Road Network during RIS period 1, no investment was made available to enhance A38 between Bodmin and Exeter.
 With the onset of RIS2, we need to address this imbalance by vocalising our support for investment in A38.

 What You Can Do

-The Department for Transport is currently consulting on their Road Investment Strategy 2 programme and are seeking a wide range of views from those who use the Strategic Road Network.
+The Department for Transport formulating their Road Investment Strategy 2 programme and have sought a wide range of views from those who use the Strategic Road Network.

 Our RIS2 priorities are: Widening the A38 between A386 Manadon Junction and the B3413 at Forder Valley; Widening the A38 on the approaches to Weston Mill Junction; Improvements to Deep Lane Junction including the provision of a Park & Ride site; Capacity and safety enhancements to A38 Manadon Roundabout; and a route based study that produces a long term investment plan for the A38 from Bodmin to Exeter.

 Hopefully these priorities align with your own aspirations for A38.
 Whatever your views may be, they can only be considered if you submit them.
-You can do this by emailing: RISFuture.email@example.com, the consultation ends 7th of February 2018.
+You can do this by emailing: RISFuture.email@example.com.

 Thank you for your consideration in this matter, and your support.

 Highways Agency, 2014, South West Peninsula Route Strategy Evidence Report, https://assets.publishing.service.gov.uk/government/uploads/system/uploads/attachment_data/file/365290/South_West_Peninsula.pdf/, Accessed 04 July 2018

 Highways England, 2016, The Road To Growth Discussion Paper, https://highwaysengland.citizenspace.com/he/strategic-economic-growth-plan/, Accessed 09 January 2018